polius/meteornext-docs/docs/guides/utils.md

 ![alt text](../../assets/utils/imports/cloud/utils-imports-cloud-3.png "Imports (Cloud) - Source 3")

 Choose the server and the database name that will be used to import the selected file.
-If you want to perform a clean import, check the Recreate database checkbox.
-This option deletes the database, creates a new empty one with the same name and then imports all the schema and data from the specified source.
+If you want to perform a clean import, check the "Recreate" database checkbox.
+This option deletes the database, creates a new empty one with the same name, and then imports all the schema and data from the specified source.

 ![alt text](../../assets/utils/imports/cloud/utils-imports-cloud-4.png "Imports (Cloud) - Destination")

-Finally a summary will show with all the selected options.
+Finally, a summary will show with all the selected options.
 Click the `IMPORT` option to start the import process.

 ![alt text](../../assets/utils/imports/cloud/utils-imports-cloud-5.png "Imports (Cloud) - Overview")

-After the process starts we will be able to track the process.
+After the process starts, we will be able to track the process.

 ![alt text](../../assets/utils/imports/cloud/utils-imports-cloud-info.png "Imports (Cloud) - Information")